MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ms.technology: windows-server-security
 ms.date: 02/16/2022
 ---
-# Removal of US FCPCA G1 root certificate from Microsoft Trusted Root Store
+# Removal of US FCPCA G1 certificate from Microsoft Trusted Root Store

-This article introduces the removal of the US Federal Common Policy certificate authority (FCPCA) G1 root certificate and the solutions for the issues that occur after the removal.
+This article introduces the removal of the US Federal Common Policy certificate authority (FCPCA) G1 certificate and the solutions for the issues that occur after the removal.

 _Applies to:_ &nbsp; All versions of Windows

 ## Introduction of the change

-The [United States Federal PKI](https://www.idmanagement.gov/) team governing the FCPCA, formally requested the removal of the FCPCA G1 root certificate from the Microsoft Trusted Root Program:
+The [United States Federal PKI](https://www.idmanagement.gov/) team governing the FCPCA, formally requested the removal of the FCPCA G1 certificate from the Microsoft Trusted Root Program:

 |Certificate Name|SHA1 Thumbprint|
 |---|---|
 |Federal Common Policy CA G1|905F942FD9F28F679B378180FD4F846347F645C1|
 |||

-Applications and operations that depend on the G1 root certificate will fail after receiving the root certificate update one to seven days after <!-- release date -->.
-Administrators should migrate from the existing G1 root certificate to the replacement FCPCA G2 root certificate as your agency's federal trust anchor:
+Applications and operations that depend on the G1 certificate will fail after receiving the certificate update one to seven days after <!-- release date -->.
+Administrators should migrate from the existing G1 certificate to the replacement the FCPCA G2 certificate as your agency's federal trust anchor:

 |Certificate Name|SHA1 Thumbprint|
 |---|---|